Can you become immune to the coronavirus?

 Dr. Shangen Zheng, a Chinese Army doctor, said his team had treated more than 10 patients so far and that data from many more plasma-treated patients in Hubei province is being evaluated.

-This approach is actually "something very outdated," said Dr. Krammer.
+This approach is actually "a very old-fashioned thing," Krammer said.
 It was used to save American soldiers infected with the Hantaan hemorrhagic virus during the Korean War, and to treat people in Argentina infected with the Junin hemorrhagic virus.

 However, before the method can be widely used, scientists must address safety concerns, such as ensuring that the plasma taken from recovered patients is free of other viruses and toxins.